Western Illinois University Scholarships (2025–2026)

 Good news: At WIU, all U.S. students pay the in-state tuition rate.
 There’s no extra out-of-state premium, so regional reciprocity programs like MSEP or WUE don’t apply here.

-Example: A student from Iowa pays the same $13,204 in tuition & fees as a student from Illinois—saving $8,000–$15,000 compared to typical out-of-state charges at other universities.
+Example: A student from Iowa pays the same $13,142 in tuition & mandatory fees as a student from Illinois—saving $8,000–$15,000 compared to typical out-of-state charges at other universities.
 The discount is automatic—no extra application required.

 FAQ: Cost & Reciprocity